-Throughout the duration of the assessment, Leaders should demonstrate the following personal skills:
+Throughout the duration of assessment, Leaders should demonstrate the following personal skills:

 - The Leader is able to accelerate and slow downstream momentum as required.
-This can be achieved through using the environment (small waves and eddies), as well as through cadence of strokes. - The Leader drives the boat accurately through the advanced white water environment.
-The Leader can identify and paddle a range of lines that reflect the style of advanced white water, and allow the altering of the level of challenge for the paddlers being led. - The Leader demonstrates an understanding of the tactical options in different rapids.
-This is shown through line choice, timing and accuracy of the line by predefining where they are going to end up before entering a rapid. - The Leader uses the river's terrain to create an effective outcome, which inspires confidence and encourages challenge. - The Leader identifies and uses the water to move their boat laterally in rapids. - The Leader can use the water to lift the bow as the environment requires. - The Leader can project their craft horizontally (boof) as the environment requires. - The Leader can demonstrate effective S-turns during descent into small eddies. - The Leader can react effectively when the desired outcome is not achieved through environmental constraints (e.g. when they hit a small rock or reaction wave that they hadn't prepared for and adapt their in-action approach to solve the new situation - either reach their original target or a good alternative).
+This can be achieved through both using the environment (small waves and eddies), as well as through cadence of strokes. - The Leader drives the boat accurately through the white water environment.
+The Leader can identify and paddle a range of lines that reflect the style of white water, and allow the altering of the level of challenge for the paddlers being led. - The Leader demonstrates an understanding of the tactical options in different rapids.
+This is shown through line choice, timing and accuracy of the line, by predefining where they are going to end up before entering a rapid. - The Leader used the river's terrain to create an effective outcome, which inspires confidence and encourages challenge. - The Leader identifies and uses the water to move their boat laterally in rapids. - The Leader can react effectively when the desired outcome is not achieved through environmental constraints (e.g. when they hit a small rock or reaction wave that they hadn't prepared for and adapt their in-action approach to solve the new situation - either reach their original target or a good alternative).

-- The Leader maintains their balance with effective forward strokes, even when reacting to the advanced white water terrain.
-Seldom are braces and rolling to be used as techniques for maintaining balance. - The Leader can demonstrate a consistent roll in common situations - The Leader uses the water and eddies to maximise position for group management and to maintain line of sight and position of maximum usefulness. - The Leader can demonstrate surfing out and back on waves from an eddy and in the flow of the river, whilst maintaining control. - The Leader can confidently identify and surf in control in 'friendly' stoppers and have effective tactics to paddle out of stoppers. - The Leader can get out of their craft in a wide range of situations whilst maintaining control of all their equipment.
+- The Leader maintains their balance with effective forward strokes, even when reacting to the white water terrain.
+Seldom are braces and rolling to be used as techniques for maintaining balance. - The Leader can demonstrate an appropriate and efficient self-rescue for their chosen craft.
+For Leaders presenting themselves in either a kayak or OC1, a consistent roll in white water is required. - The Leader uses the water and eddies to maximise position for group management and to maintain line of sight and position of maximum usefulness. - The Leader can demonstrate surfing out and back on small waves from an eddy and in the flow of the river, whilst maintaining control. - The Leader can confidently identify and surf in control in 'friendly' stoppers and have effective tactics to paddle out of stoppers. - The Leader can get out of their craft in a wide range of situations, whilst maintaining control of all their equipment.